MingSun-Tse/LowlevelVision/README.md

 # LowlevelVision
-Collection of recent methods on low-level vision: Super-resolution, neural style transfer, denoising, debluring, inpainting, etc.
+A collection of recent methods on low-level vision: Super-resolution, neural style transfer, denoising, debluring, inpainting, etc.

+> About abbreviation: In the list below, `o` for oral, `w` for workshop, `s` for spotlight, `b` for best paper.

 ## Papers: Neural Style Transfer
 - 2017-IJCAI-[Demystifying neural style transfer](https://arxiv.org/pdf/1701.01036.pdf)